 If grey areas exist, and not every great marketing tactic has been 100% figured out, then how do you find your best way forward?
 Testing.
 The classic answer every marketer will give to almost every question is, ‘it depends.’
 Every situation Clients face is complex, in a unique time, in a unique competitive environment.
 Experience and critical thinking alone won’t solve every problem.
 You have to test, learn, and test again.
 Where a team’s experience can help is by knowing how to set up and execute a meaningful test.
 In Karen Hopper’s presentation on using Google Analytics segments, she reiterated the need to start with your goal.
 Your expected outcome.

 Unknowns are going to remain unknown until we do the work to uncover valuable insights hiding beneath the surface.
 It’s important to throw assumptions aside, even assumptions steeped in years of industry experience.
 Growth isn’t about applying the same concepts over and over in every situation.
-It’s about testing, learning, and adapting your concepts to fit new situations.
+It’s about testing, learning, and adapting your concepts to fit new situations, from marketing to trade shows and beyond.

 One Size Can't Fit All